itzgeebee/eCommerce_app/README.md

 Gadgehaven is an eCommerce web application for gadgets like Laptops and Phones.
 This project was inspired by a project on my python hero to mastery course by Angela Yu.
 The project was supposed to be a simple online store with a payment system.
-I intended to go simple, but I decided to challenge myself and implement a fairly complicated eCommerce site.
+I intended to go simple, but I decided to challenge myself and implement a fairly complicated eCommerce API.
 I am happy I made this decision because I was able to learn a lot in the process.

 ##Stack